lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 ## Content
 * All copy, questions and answers on the site were written by me.
 I referred to the relevant episodes of Friends to verify all answers and information given to ensure everything is correct.
 * [Warner Bros](https://www.warnerbros.co.uk/tv/friends) - for the site colour scheme and the Friends quotes and references which appear throughout the site.
-* The following GitHub repositories for inspiration for creatind a themed quiz using closable modals :-
+* The following GitHub repositories for inspiration for creating a themed quiz using closable modals :-
      * [Diane-4P 'Harry Potter quiz'](https://github.com/Diane-4P/harry-potter-quiz?tab=readme-ov-file)
      * [suzybee1987 'Terry pratchett Discworld quiz'](https://github.com/suzybee1987/milestone-2)
 * The structure and content of the README.md and TESTING.md was based on both my own [milestone-project-one](https://github.com/lucyinthesky2111/milestone-project-one) repository and [Isabella Mitchell's 'Fledgling Bird Game'](https://github.com/Isabella-Mitchell/fledgling-bird-game) repository.